Rosabell Laurenti Sellers

 Rosabell Laurenti Sellers (born March 27, 1996) is an American-Italian actress.
-She is known for her role as the titular character in the children's series, Mia and Me, and also as Tyene Sand in Game of Thrones.
+She is best known for her roles as the titular character in the children's series Mia and Me and Tyene Sand in the television series Game of Thrones.

 Early life

-Sellers was born in Santa Monica, California to American actress Mary Sellers and Italian filmmaker Fabrizio Laurenti.
+Sellers was born in Santa Monica, California, to Italian parents: actress Mary Sellers and filmmaker Fabrizio Laurenti.
 She grew up in New York City before moving to Rome.
 She has one brother and one sister.

 Career

 Sellers made her debut in the theater in 2004 at the age of eight, when she and her brother were assigned to the part of the children of Medea in the production of the theater company La Mama.
 After staging in New York and a tour of the same show in Poland and Austria, she moved briefly to Rome that same year with her family.

 After she arrived in Italy, she began to take part in TV and film productions.
 In 2006 she participated in the mini-series directed by Maurizio Ponzi's E poi c'è Filippo, the years following in L'amore e la guerra, the television series Medicina generale and the television movie Fuga per la libertà – L'aviatore, the miniseries Coco Chanel and the film Mi Ricordo Anna Frank in the lead role.
 In 2009, in Fausto Brizzi's Many Kisses Later, while the following year in the miniseries Paura di amare.

 In 2010, Sellers played the daughter of Kathryn Bolkovac (Rachel Weisz) in Larysa Kondracki's The Whistleblower.
 In 2012, she took part in the TV series Una grande famiglia and arrived on Rai 2 in the series Mia and Me that features alternating sequences in live action and scenes created in computer graphics.
-In June 2012 she took a part in Edoardo Leo's Buongiorno papà, alongside Raoul Bova.
+In June 2012 she took a part in Edoardo Leo's Out of the Blue, alongside Raoul Bova.
 Meanwhile, at the 69th Venice International Film Festival, she was presented in Ivano De Matteo's Balancing Act and in A Liberal Passion, alongside Alessandro Preziosi and Valentina Lodovini, loosely based on the 2008 novel by Chiara Gamberale.

 In 2015, she joined the cast of the HBO series Game of Thrones in Season 5 as Tyene Sand.

 In 2020, she joined the cast of the SyFy series Spides as Nora Berger.